Teaching Your Kids About Gratitude - Baby Chick

 Create a Family Gratitude Jar

 Everyone gets a jar with their name on it, and you each write things that make you feel grateful for that person and pop them in their jar.
-When the person is having a tough day or feeling a bit low, they can go and read one of the comments.
+When someone is having a tough day or feeling a bit down, they can go and read one of the comments.

 Read Books with Diverse Characters and Experiences

-Expand their circle of concern to increase their empathy and get them thinking about others.
+Expand their circle of concern to increase empathy and encourage them to think about others.
 Reading books with diverse characters and stories can help them think about others’ life experiences.
-It might create opportunities for them to show gratitude for what they have in their lives or understand what other people value in theirs.
+It might create opportunities for them to express gratitude for what they have in their lives or understand what others value in theirs.

 Ask Them to Find the Silver Lining in Failure

 Help them see past the challenge and what didn’t work.
 It’s easy to get caught up in difficult things.
-So, get them to create a sense of balance by asking them what worked well or finding some silver lining.
+So, encourage them to create a sense of balance by asking what worked well or finding a silver lining.
 Try asking them, “I can see you were disappointed your team didn’t win, but can you think about one thing you and your team did well?”

 Start a Gratitude Ritual

-As a family, take some time each day to share what you are grateful for.
+As a family, take a few minutes each day to share what you are grateful for.
 You can share something each night at dinner or on the drive to school.
-It could even be setting a weekly challenge of how you can express your gratitude that week.
+It could even be setting a weekly challenge to express your gratitude that week.

 Share